stewartcelani/autodesk-construction-cloud-backup/README.md

 - Automatically enabled - no configuration required

 **Combined Performance Improvements:**
-- **Incremental backup:** Reduces download time by up to 95% for unchanged files
+- **Incremental backup:** Reduces download time by up to 75% for unchanged files
 - **Concurrent enumeration:** Up to 3x faster project scanning with parallel processing
-- **Pipeline optimization:** Eliminates idle time between projects
+- **Pipeline optimization:** Minimizes idle time between projects (the bottleneck is now the Autodesk API rate limits)
-- **All together:** A 250GB backup that previously took 12 hours can now complete in ~30 minutes
+- **All together:** A 250GB backup that previously took 12 hours can now complete in 3-4 hours

 **How incremental backup works:**
 - Enabled by default for all backups